Whether a boarder or a commuter, your freshman likely faced a few blips the first semester.

 Is it time to transfer?
 For many reasons, some freshmen don’t like their college.
 Be patient as you talk about why it’s not working, but don’t settle for “I just don’t like it.”

-In the meantime, help lay the groundwork for a transfer by researching other college options and recommending your freshman visit with his high school guidance counselor before heading back (they’re usually accessible to former students) for suggestions on colleges to consider applying to.
+In the meantime, help lay the groundwork for a transfer by researching other college options and recommending your freshman visit with their high school guidance counselor before heading back (they’re usually accessible to former students) for suggestions on colleges to consider applying to.

 Staying healthy Plain and simple, college students can’t get sick because it’s too hard to make up missing work.